amirsojoodi/WebGPU-Playground/Docs/WebGPU-forDummies.md

 Command buffers are containers that hold instructions for the GPU to execute.
 They store commands such as binding resources, setting pipeline states, and dispatching compute operations.

 Command buffers are pre-recorded lists of GPU commands that can be submitted to the `GPUQueue` for execution.
-Each GPU command represents a task to be performed on the GPU, such as setting state, drawing, copying resources, etc.
+Each GPU command represents a task to be performed on the GPU, such as setting state, drawing, copying resources, etc. Here are the steps to create a command buffer in WebGPU:

 1. Create a `GPUCommandEncoder` from the device
 2. Perform copies between buffers/textures